 It wasn’t until this student exchange, when I was free to roam the malls without my parents, that I really began my shopping rampage.
 Sure Australia is finally picking up its shopping game with some H&M, Sephora and most importantly Forever 21 but 14 year old me was in absolute heaven wandering though these stores that were so exotic at the time.
 To be honest I still feel like I and in heaven wandering through these stores.

-- Johnny Rockets cheese and bacon fries are great for jetlag.
+Johnny Rockets cheese and bacon fries are great for jetlag.

-- If you pass out at the airport you will be offered a wheelchair and all of your friends will carry you luggage around for you.
+If you pass out at the airport you will be offered a wheelchair and all of your friends will carry you luggage around for you.

-- It is possible to miss your entire birthday due to timezone changes when flying from America to Australia.
+Sadly I discovered that it is possible to miss your entire birthday due to timezone changes when flying from America to Australia.

-- The Shining was filmed at Timberline Lodge on Mt Hood, Oregon.
+The Shining was filmed at Timberline Lodge on Mt Hood, Oregon.

-- Voodoo Doughnuts is awesome and delicious.
+Voodoo Doughnuts is awesome and delicious.

-- Disneyland is a lot quieter and a whole lot cooler in January.
+Disneyland is a lot quieter and a whole lot cooler in January.

-- American High School is not at all like the movies.
+American High School is not at all like the movies.

 I learnt so much, did so much, ate so much and met so many incredible people.
 All in all this trip changed my life.